deanproctor/nagios-plugin-couchbase/README.md

-# Nagios Couchbase Plugin
+# Couchbase Nagios Plugin
-A plugin to monitor the Couchbase REST APIs and forward events to Nagios.
+A plugin to monitor Couchbase REST APIs and forward metrics to Nagios.

 It is intended to be a standalone Nagios plugin as well as a reference for how to interact with the Couchbase REST APIs when building plugins for other systems.